How to Track the Candidate Journey

 }

-If the candidate is already known in your system, you do not need to list candidates at all.
+If the candidate is already known in your system, you don't need to list candidates at all.

 Step 2: Determine the current stage

-Use the normalized status for logic, and the original status for display if needed.
+Use the normalized status for logic, and the original status for display.

 function currentStage(app: any) {